Kaaviyashri/Kaaviyashri/README.md

 Alongside applied ML, I have deep experience in **core software engineering**, including **algorithms and data structures, concurrency, performance optimization, API design, automated testing, and system reliability**.
 I regularly work with **validation-heavy workflows, secure authentication, logging, and CI/CD-aligned development practices** to ensure correctness and robustness in production environments.

 I am also actively engaged in **responsible and governance-aligned AI**.
-I am the designer of **ARISTOTLE**, a **WHO-aligned ethical readiness assessment tool for healthcare AI systems**, recognized by **WiSys and IEEE**.
+I am the developer of **ARISTOTLE**, a **WHO-aligned ethical readiness assessment tool for healthcare AI systems**, recognized by **WiSys and IEEE**.
 This work shapes how I approach ML system design with an emphasis on **auditability, accountability, and real-world deployment constraints**.

 I am interested in roles where I can **own systems in production**, collaborate across **software, data, and product teams**, and contribute to building **scalable, trustworthy, and impactful AI-powered software**.